apache/flink/docs/java_api_guide.md

 </dependency>
 ```

+If you are using Flink together with Hadoop, the version of the dependency may vary depending on the version of Hadoop (or more specifically, HDFS) that you want to use Flink with.
+Please refer to the [downloads page]({{site.baseurl}}/downloads.html) for a list of available versions, and instructions on how to link with custom versions of Hadoop.

-In order to link against the latest SNAPSHOT versions of the code, please follow [this guide]({{site.baseurl}}/downloads.html/#nightly).
+In order to link against the latest SNAPSHOT versions of the code, please follow [this guide]({{site.baseurl}}/downloads.html#nightly).

 The *flink-clients* dependency is only necessary to invoke the Flink program locally (for example to run it standalone for testing and debugging).
-If you intend to only export the program as a JAR file and [run it on a cluster](cluster_execution.html), you can skip that dependency.
+If you intend to only export the program as a JAR file and [run it on a cluster]({{site.baseurl}}/cluster_execution.html), you can skip that dependency.

 [Back to top](#top)